“if we opened people up, we’d find landscapes”

 Fresh Paint Art Fair Satellite Exhibition project, Beit Tami, Tel Aviv.
 2019

-Although maps appear to offer a "correct" and scientific description of the world, it's important to remember that they are shaped by culture and represent an interpretation of reality, much like a painting that subjectively portrays the world.
-Before the Internet became the central repository of knowledge, we explored and were captivated by the world through the pages of atlases.
-However, with the advent of technological and digital innovations, atlases have become somewhat redundant and irrelevant.
-In this large scale installation, Spitz collects these atlases, disassembling maps, countries, and cities, and reassembling them into amorphous, impossible landscapes and shifting horizons—symbols of inner and personal mental spaces.
+With the advent of technological and digital innovations, atlases have become somewhat redundant and irrelevant.
+In this large scale installation, Spitz collects atlases, disassembling maps, countries, and cities, and reassembling them into amorphous, impossible landscapes and shifting horizons—symbols of inner and personal mental spaces.